chrisdodgers/ASUS-Z390A_Hackintosh_OpenCore/README.md

 ### Fixing Wifi (Fenvi T919):
-Since macOS 14+ dropped native support for the BCM4360 Wi-Fi chipset (which the Fenvi T919 has), we have to use Opencore Legacy Patcher (OCLP) to apply root patches to restore Wi-Fi functionality. **NOTE: If you plan on using FileVault and want to patch wifi, make sure to follow this porition FIRST before turning on FileVault (optional)!**
+Since macOS 14+ dropped native support for the BCM4360 Wi-Fi chipset (which the Fenvi T919 has), we have to use OpenCore Legacy Patcher (OCLP) to apply root patches to restore Wi-Fi functionality. **NOTE: If you plan on using FileVault and want to patch Wi-Fi, make sure to follow this porition FIRST before turning on FileVault (optional)!**

 1. **[Download and install the latest version of OCLP](https://github.com/dortania/OpenCore-Legacy-Patcher/releases)**
 2. **Apply Root Patches**:
    - Once you launch OCLP, you should see an option that says *"Post-Install Root Patch"*.
 Select that and it should automatically detect that it needs to apply networking patches.
-3. **Reboot and wifi should now properly work!**
+3. **Reboot and Wi-Fi should now properly work!**
    - *(If you followed these steps and wifi still isn't working - try resetting your NVRAM like earlier in the installation guide)*
 4. (Optional - Now you can sign into your Apple ID in System Settings.)
 4. (Optional - You can now move on to the FileVault portion of this guide.)